 A lunch fit for a king?

-Issue #2: this pie cost me £9.50.
+This pie cost me £9.50.
 NINE POUNDS FIFTY!!
 I knew the price when I ordered it.
 I knew that I was at a tourist attraction, meaning prices would be higher than elsewhere.
-However, I expected my food to be at least edible for that price.
-With hindsight, I’d just get a jacket potato or some soup as they’re harder to mess up.
-It will still be expensive (I think jacket potatoes cost £6-7), but anything is better than the pie alternative.
+However, I expected it to be really good and it just…wasn’t.

 Moving swiftly on!